-However, the FDA currently and clearly prohibits the sale of kratom products as a health product because of its alkaloid content, but it can be sold as a research compound.
+However, the FDA currently and clearly prohibits the sale of kratom products as a health product because of its alkaloid content.
+However it can still be sold as a research compound.
 This restriction also implies that a supplier cannot market it as a health supplement.

 - Kratom has become increasingly popular in the natural health market and is used as an additive in natural pain medication and dietary aids.
 It’s also been utilized in drug addiction recovery — though it’s now cited as an addictive substance itself.

-Without reliable studies on the safety of the drug combined with a booming import market, in 2014 the FDA issued an alert for the Drug Enforcement Administration (DEA) to confiscate any shipments that might contain the additive.
-Tthe DEA reported that street names for kratom include thang, kakuam, thom, ketum and biak.
+- Without reliable studies on the safety of the drug combined with a booming import market, in 2014 the FDA issued an alert for the Drug Enforcement Administration (DEA) to confiscate any shipments that might contain the additive.
+The DEA reported that street names for kratom include thang, kakuam, thom, ketum and biak.

 - In January 2016, the U.S. Marshals seized $400,000 worth of dietary supplements from Illinois-based Dordoniz Natural Products that contained the controversial kratom, at the request of the FDA.
 In the months following, more kratom shipments were intercepted because authorities are specifically concerned about the uncontrolled nature of the substance.

 - The DEA’s announcement sparked a lot of backlash and opposition from patients who have experienced the positive benefits of kratom and its usefulness in managing opioid withdrawal and chronic pain.
 After a march and demonstration at the White House, a petition sent to then President Barack Obama and several congressmen, congresswomen and senators asking the DEA to reconsider the new kratom status, the DEA announced that the ban would be placed on hold.
 (3)